What is a Derrick Operator?

 The operator manages all aspects of derrick machinery.
 This includes guiding the pipe lengths, controlling drilling fluid, monitoring operation of the drill system, and ensuring the pumps are working correctly.
 They operate the electric or gas-powered components of the derrick, move the cables and pulleys and levers necessary to move products, equipment or materials onto and around the site.
 The derrick operator also must read and monitor console readings.

-The derrick operator must understand how the derrick is designed and know how to operate and maintain it.
-The operator must know how to position the derrick properly to ensure that drilling is done in the right location.
+Derrick operators understand how the derrick is designed and know how to operate and maintain it.
+The operator knows how to position the derrick properly to ensure that drilling is done in the right location.
 In managing the derrick, many tasks are required of the operator.
 This includes positioning the pipes, guiding them into the elevators, making sure they remain steady, and keeping all elements of the derrick aligned.
-They must set up the pumps to remove drilling sediment, and monitor pumping circulation.
+They also set up the pumps to remove drilling sediment, and monitor pumping circulation.

 A key component of the drilling process is drilling mud, which is pumped into the bore hole.
-The derrick operator must know how to mix the mud and water and chemicals to create the proper mud viscosity.
+The derrick operator mixes the mud and water and chemicals to create the proper mud viscosity.
 He or she listens to the pumps and must recognize the signs that they are operating properly and vibrating correctly.
 Mud reports must be prepared and chemical additives balanced.
 Mud flow must be monitored and logged.